 What is a pledge?

 A pledge is a commitment to make a financial gift that supports the mission of St. Andrew’s Episcopal Church It is a response to God’s call and abundance in our own lives; it is a statement of thanksgiving.
 Your pledge amount may be changed, increased or decreased during the year, at any time, as your financial circumstances change.
-Click HERE for an online pledge card.
-Click Pledge Card for 2021 for a downloadable pledge card.

 What does stewardship mean?